fabiomcosta/mootools-meio-autocomplete/README.md

         {"value": 1, "text": "Ajax"},
     ];

-    var autocomplete = new Meio.Autocomplete($('text_input_id'), data, {
+    var autocomplete = new Meio.Autocomplete(
+        $('text_input_id'),
+        data, // can be an array
+              // or an url (a JSON request will be created
+              // or a function that should provide the data (see examples inside the documentation) {
             delay: 200,             // The delay before rendering the list of options.
 Usefull when you are using the autocomplete with ajax
             minChars: 0,            // The minimum number of characters the user has to input before the list of options to select is shown.
             cacheLength: 20,        // The cache length.
 Cache will decrease the number of ajax calls.
 Each time you make a different query it will be cached locally.
             cacheType: 'shared',    // 'shared' or 'own'.
 The cache instance can be shared with other Meio.Autocomplete instances or this instance can have its own cache.
             selectOnTab: true,      // If the user press the 'tab' key, the current focused option will be selected.
             maxVisibleItems: 10,    // Defines the height of the list.
 If its 10 the list will have its height adjusted to show 10 options, but you can scroll to the other of course.

             onNoItemToList: function(elements){},    // this event is fired when theres no option to list
             onSelect: function(elements, value){},   // this event is fired when you select an option
             onDeselect: function(elements){},        // this event is fired when you deselect an option

             filter: {
                 /*
                     its posible to pass the filters directly or by passing a type and optionaly a path.

                     filter: function(text, data){}            // filters the data array
                     formatMatch: function(text, data, i){}    // this function should return the text value of the data element
                     formatItem: function(text, data){}        // the return of this function will be applied to the 'html' of the li's

                     or

                     type: 'startswith' or 'contains' // can be any defined on the Meio.Autocomplete.Filter object
                     path: 'a.b.c' // path to the text value on each object thats contained on the data array */
             },

             fieldOptions: {
                 classes: {
                     loading: 'ma-loading',    // applied to the field when theres an ajax call being made
                     selected: 'ma-selected'   // applied to the field when theres a selected value }
             },
             listOptions: {
                 width: 'field',     // you can pass any other value settable by set('width') to the list container
                 container: 'body', // CSS selector representing the element that the list is going to be inserted
                 classes: {
                     container: 'ma-container',
                     hover: 'ma-hover',        // applied to the focused options
                     odd: 'ma-odd',            // applied to the odd li's
                     even: 'ma-even'           // applied to the even li's }
             },
             requestOptions: {
                 formatResponse: function(jsonResponse){ // this function should return the array of autocomplete data from your jsonResponse return jsonResponse;
                 },
                 noCache: true,    // nocache is setted by default to avoid cache problem on ie
                 // you can pass any of the Request.JSON options here -> http://mootools.net/docs/core/Request/Request.JSON
             },
             urlOptions: {
                 queryVarName: 'q',  // the name of the variable that's going to the server with the query value inputed by the user.
                 extraParams: null,  // you can pass an array of elements or objects with 'value' and 'name' keys. the value key can 'value' can be a function.
                                     // ex: if you pass [{'name': 'x', 'value': function(){ return 2; }}] the url generated to get the list of options will have the 'x' parameter with value '2'.
                 max: 20             // the max number of options that should be listed.
 This will be sent to the ajax request as the 'limit' parameter.
             }
         },
         listInstance   // The instance of the list.
 Passing a Meio.Autocomplete.List will allow you to have just one list DOM element, saving resources on a heavy page.
     );